nextcloud/documentation/admin_manual/configuration_files/files_locking_transactional.rst

 Transactional File Locking
 ==========================

-ownCloud's Transactional File Locking mechanism locks files to avoid file corruption during normal operation.
+Nextcloud's Transactional File Locking mechanism locks files to avoid file corruption during normal operation.
 It performs these functions:

 * Operates at a higher level than the filesystem, so you don't need to use a